LevitatingBusinessMan/ssh-keygen-ed25519-vanity/README.md

 # ssh-keygen-ed25519-vanity (multithreaded)

+NEW: There is now an additional Rust version, which can be compiled with `cargo build --release`, then run with `./target/release/vanity <substring> [threads] [private keyfile]`.
+If no keyfile path is provided, the private key will be printed to stdout.

 Finds a vanity EdDSA SSH public key (and corresponding private key, of course) by brute force.
 Requires `libsodium` to be installed to generate the raw Ed25519 keypair.
 Run `make` to compile to executable `vanity`,